 Hear ye!
 Hear ye!
-Overmountain Men and Living Historians will come to life at the Overmountain Victory Celebration, to be held September 24, 2016 from 9:00 am -3:00 pm at the Abingdon Muster Grounds.
-This event will highlight the importance of the Washington County, Virginia militia and the Revolutionary War Battle of Kings Mountain, 1780.
-The Overmountain Victory Trail Association (OVTA) will perform the story of the Overmountain Men and the Battle of Kings Mountain from 10:30 am-11:30 am.
-After their presentation, the OVTA will begin their journey down the Overmountain Victory National Historic Trail, spending more than two weeks following the route of the Overmountain Men to the battle of Kings Mountain.
-The OVTA will perform this story to over 10,000 people during the commemorative campaign.
-This is an opportunity to witness remarkable historical interpretation!
-Throughout the 9 acre park, there will be additional educational stations and demonstrations related to life in backcountry Virginia during colonial times.
-At 2:00 pm, there will be a Wreath-laying Ceremony which will honor the militiamen who bravely fought at the Battle of Kings Mountain.
+Overmountain Men and their families will come to life at the Abingdon Muster Grounds!
+These events will highlight the importance of the Washington County, Virginia militia and the Revolutionary War Battle of Kings Mountain, 1780.
+There will be demonstrations related to life in backcountry Virginia during colonial times.
 This event has activities for the whole family!
 Join the Overmountain Victory Trail Association, Blacks Fort Chapter-DAR, and General William Campbell Chapter-SAR as we bring history to life.

 Certified by the National Park Service as the northern trailhead of the Overmountain Victory National Historic Trail, the Abingdon Muster Grounds is a picturesque 9-acre park with significant history.
 When a call was issued for militia to respond to British Major Patrick Ferguson’s threat that, “he would march his army over the mountains, hang their leaders, and lay their country waste with fire and sword,” men from all over the region moved into action.
 Under the leadership of Colonel William Campbell, 400 Virginians set out to join patriot militia from modern-day Tennessee, North Carolina, South Carolina, and Georgia.
 After a two week campaign, the Overmountain Men fought the Battle of Kings Mountain with overwhelming success.
 Thomas Jefferson said it was “the turn of the tide of success which terminated the Revolutionary War, with the seal of our independence”.